conflabermits/Scripts/stream/pilot/013/notes.md

 This stream I'm looking to close a couple other gaps and prepare the application for a v1.0.0 release:

-* Embed the json files into the binary properly for easier distribution as a single-file web server program.
+* Embed the json files into the binary properly for easier distribution as a single-file web server program. ✅
-* Restructure the project directories to put static files somewhere other than `pkg`.
+* Restructure the project directories to put static files somewhere other than `pkg`. ⚠️ (Deferred.)
-* Test, update documentation, push, and cut a final release version of the program!
+* Test, update documentation, push, and cut a final release version of the program! ✅
-* Stretch goal: Add proper request/access logging to STDOUT.
+* Stretch goal: Add proper request/access logging to STDOUT. ⚠️ (Deferred.)

 ## References